skybet/skybet.github.io/_posts/2015-11-25-old-world-utilities-managing-outages.md

 ## Lesson three: if you had a tough problem, share the details

 Customers by and large do not care about the exact technical issues that you encountered.
-They don’t want to be lectured on autonomous systems and unanticipated HSRP failover interactions when their favourite SkyVegas game isn’t available.
+They don’t want to be lectured on autonomous systems and unanticipated HSRP failover interactions when their favourite Sky Vegas game isn’t available.
 But they will appreciate knowing that you busted your guts to sort their problem and weren’t sat around idly.
 Did you have to wake up twelve engineers at three in the morning and have them work on the problem til dawn?
 Let the customers know.
 Don’t fish for sympathy – it’s the customer that has been impacted – and don’t attempt to explain or justify the length of time taken to resolve an issue, but do try and reassure that the issue was not trivial and just how hard you have been working to fix it for them, for the customer.

 It’s hard to hold a utility company to fault when three teams of engineers have been kept from their families digging through a muddy ditch all night by floodlight in driving rain so that you can have a cup of tea.